 When you have existing debt and continue to accumulate it, saving for the future is like shoveling snow in a snowstorm; it's almost impossible to get ahead.
 First, take a hard look at your existing debt, and take proactive steps to whittle away at it.
 Once you eliminate your debt, you can save more for the future.
 Read Reducing Your Dependency on Debt for steps to get started.

 Saving 3-6 months of your annual income in a Savings Account is an important safety net for unexpected emergencies.
 At Community Bank you can open a separate Savings Account for this fund and nickname it "Emergency" to remind you it is only to be used in the event of a true emergency.

 Saving for college is something you can start as soon as your child is born.
 Whether your child is small or college-bound, it's never too late to start.
-Read Financing a College Education for detailed information and handy calculators.
+Read Financing Your Child's College Education for detailed information and handy calculators.

 It's never too early to start saving for your retirement.
 If you are young and just starting your career, time is on your side.
 Service members have Thrift Savings Plan options (traditional or Roth) to help you get on track.
 Deployed Service members can also participate in the Savings Deposit Program and earn a healthy 10% on deployment pay investments.

 Life insurance can provide financial stability to a family that experiences tragedy.
 The government offers low-cost life insurance to Service members and veterans that can help cover your family's finances for their future.
 Read about Veterans Group Life Insurance to learn about how military life insurance works, and available options.